AreaLayer/.github/profile/README.md

 *BitGuard: Full RGB wallet for Android and iOs + DEX

-*RGBdex: Exchange for RGB assets
+*BitDEX: Exchange for RGB assets

 *AreaBit: Loans Bitcoin on RGB Network